DevSerae/bweep-thewall/README.md

 ---

-## 🤝 Contributing

-We welcome contributions to The Wall™!
-Keep it simple, keep it clean, keep it under 75 characters.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.

 ---